The Worlds Most Popular Rugby League Website

 , dr_noangel

-, Dudley
+, Drust

-, dull nickname
+, Duckman

 , Eastern Wildcat